 Today, worldwide 1.5 and 3.0 Tesla MRI-systems are used for clinical imaging.
 In comparison to those systems, the 7 Tesla UHF MRI system provides a much higher sensitivity for structural and functional measurements in the human body.
 Thus, cross-sectional images with excellent image contrast and very high detail resolution can be produced.

 Many physical and technical challenges have to be overcome before the UHF MRI can reach its full potential and can be used for clinical diagnostics.
 Only few research institutions worldwide devote to these challenges.
 A main objective of the Erwin L. Hahn Institute is the usage of its technical and methodological developments in order to apply the advantages of UHF MRI in MR Neuroimaging on the entire human body and to promote the dissemination and application of this technology.
 For this purpose, the Institute offers an excellent research infrastructure for the various research groups from the founding universities as well as for different academic and industrial cooperation partners.

 The main research areas of the Institute are the development and application of new methods and techniques of UHF MRI for

-Currently, seven research groups are located at the ELH.
+Currently, eight research groups are located at the ELH.
 Research interests and expertise of these groups are spread over various research fields and application areas, thus enabling both complementary and synergistic collaboration.
 Due to the close interdisciplinary and international collaboration of the research groups, technical, methodological and medical questions of 7 Tesla MRI can be investigated comprehensively.
 This unique feature strengthens the position of the ELH as one of the leading centers for UHF MRI research and application worldwide.
 The ELH is open for researchers from all around the world willing to do research at UHF MRI, but do not have access to a 7 Tesla MRI scanner.